What Is a Credit Card Wire Transfer?

 How to Minimize Fees

-Whatever service you ultimately choose, be sure to check the fee structure to avoid getting hit with surprise costs at checkout.
+Whatever service you ultimately choose, be sure to check the fee structure to avoid getting hit with surprise costs.

 When You Should Send Money via Credit Card Wire

 Realistically â€” if your goal is to save money â€” the only time you should send money via wire transfer on a credit card is when you have no other option.

 You should send money via wire transfer on a credit card when other options aren’t available and you’re prepared to pay the added fees (and higher interest if you pay over time) on the transfer.